timiskhakov/timiskhakov.github.io/posts/exploring-spans-and-pipelines.md

 - Intel Core i7-7567U CPU 3.50GHz (Kaby Lake)
 - .NET Core SDK=3.0.100

-Bear in mind, though, that your result might be different.
-Oh, speaking of the devil, here is the result:
+Bear in mind, though, that your results might be different.
+Oh, speak of the devil, here is the result:
 ```
 |          Method |     Mean |    Error |   StdDev |  Gen 0 | Gen 1 | Gen 2 | Allocated |
 |---------------- |---------:|---------:|---------:|-------:|------:|------:|----------:|